Scheduled Date: Tuesday 17th July, 2018

 Suggested Items for the camp-out: are a tent, sleeping bag, life jacket, medication, repellent, flashlight, extra change of clothing and footwear, cup, plate, knife, fork, garbage bag and a pen knife.

 Suggested food items to bring along are Vienna sausages, sandwiches, tuna, sardines, baked potato, trail snacks, fruit juices, peanut butter, biscuits, boiled eggs, cooked chicken, milk, coffee or tea bags, drinking water.

-Please note: dinner and breakfast supplied, however, campers required to bring personal food items and eating utensils (cup, plate, knife, and fork not supplied)
+Please note: dinner and breakfast supplied only on Sat nite & Sun morning, however, campers required to bring personal food items and eating utensils (cup, plate, knife, and fork not supplied)

-All Campers allowed two bags: A tent and personal backpack, Campers must bring their belongings to the boat jetty for loading.
+All Campers allowed 2-3 bags: A tent, sleeping bag and personal backpack, Campers must bring their belongings labeled in garbage bags to the boat jetty for loading.

 Secure overnight parking available at Marianne Beach Resort